-All M.S. students take a Comprehensive Examover coursework completed and must achieve a grade of at least 70% on the examination.
-The examination is administered in two parts and does require monitoring.
-The staff person administering the Comprehensive Examination, in cooperation with the student’s faculty advisor, makes arrangements for the time, place, and monitoring of the exam.
+All M.S. students take a Comprehensive Exam over coursework completed and must achieve a grade of at least 70% on the examination.
+The staff person administering the Comprehensive Examination, in cooperation with the student’s faculty advisor, will arrange with the student for the time and place of the exam.
 Part 1 of the exam can be taken once the student completes core coursework; Part 2 of the exam is usually taken during the student’s last semester.

 Assigned letter grades serve as the basis for grading in most courses.
 All grades of A, B, C, D, or F are based on a 4.0 scale.
 In compliance with Oklahoma State University Graduate College standards, students enrolled in FRNS 5000 Research and Thesis receive a grade of “SR” for satisfactory research or “UR” for unsatisfactory research, with no credit assigned for grades of “UR.”

 Course grades indicate the student’s knowledge and application of course concepts as reflected by participation in class meetings, responses on discussion boards, performance on written assignments, quality of course projects, and achievement on course quizzes and final examinations.
 Instructors in online classes emphasize demonstration of knowledge in class sessions and discussions as well as performance on written assignments, course projects.

 Online quizzes and final examinations for Internet courses are not monitored but typically have time limits.
 Instructors may require lockdown browsers during testing.
 It is expected that students will complete exams independent of their peers and classmates.